GenBench/GenBench.github.io/_pages/visualisations.md

 - the most frequent motivation for generalisation research is 'practical', but practically motivated studies can still take on any type;
 - generalisation research introducing a covariate data shift mostly focuses on the difference between train (or fine-tune) and test data;
 - structural generalisation experiments are mostly motivated from a cognitive perspective, and are never about fairness;
-- fully generated data shfits tend to be used to create shifts between the train and test data.
+- fully generated data is often used to create shifts between the train and test data.

 NB: this plot renders best on relatively wide screens